evncosta/100-Days-of-Code/Day 15/README.md

 - Function modularization and separation of concerns
 - User input validation and error handling
 - Real-world application simulation

-## 🎓 Course Context

-This project was part of **Day 15: Local Development Environment Setup & the Coffee Machine** in the 100 Days of Code curriculum.
-It marks the transition to intermediate-level projects and local development.

 ## ☕ Drink Specifications